 Basic Math | Basic-2 Math | Prealgebra | Workbooks | Glossary | Standards | Site Map | Help

 Let's look at the basics of fractions.
-A fraction is made of two numbers (integers) and a line.
+A fraction is made of two numbers (integers), one on top of the other and separated by a line.
+You might see the fraction written as numbers with a slash between them also.
+In that case, the number on the left is the "top" and the number on the "bottom" is on the right.
 The top number is called the numerator and the bottom number is called the denominator.
 The top number represents the number of pieces you have and the bottom number represents the number of equal pieces there could be.
-Sometimes you might have a big number to the left of the fraction.
-When you have those big numbers, the fraction is called a mixed number (a whole number and a fraction).
-For example:
+Sometimes you might have a whole number to the left of the fraction.
+When you have those big numbers, the fraction is called a mixed number.
+A mixed number is a whole number and a fraction.

 3 4/9 (mixed number)

-There could be nine equal parts of a whole object.
+• There could be nine equal parts of that whole object.

 Finding Common FactorsMany functions with fractions will have you searching for common factors.
 You might need to simplify a fraction and turn 6/8 into 3/4.
-You need to know that 2 is a common factor for the numerator and denominator.
+You need to know that 2 is a common factor for the numerator and the denominator.
 You might use factors when you add or subtract fractions.
 Adding the fractions 3/5 and 7/10 is difficult.
-But if you change the first value by a factor of two you wind up with 6/10.
-Adding 6/10 to 7/10 is easy as pie (you get 13/10 or 1 3/10).
+But if you multiply the first value by a factor of two, you wind up with 6/10.
+Adding 6/10 to 7/10 is as easy as pie.
+Your answer would be the improper fraction 13/10 or the mixed number 1 3/10.

-Factors are numbers that can evenly divide into both the numerator and denominator.
+Factors are natural numbers that can evenly divide into both the numerator and denominator.
 A fraction such as 17/25 does not have any common factors and it cannot be reduced.
 A fraction such as 16/24 is much different.
 The numerator and denominator share the factors 2, 4, and 8.
-If you reduce the fraction, you get 2/3.
+If you reduce that fraction, you get 2/3.
+You divided the top and bottom values by 8.
 You'll get used to common factors as you use them more.

-Adding and SubtractingYou can add and subtract fractions just like any other number.
-Some addition and subtraction problems are easier than others.
-When you have that lowest common denominator, things go much easier.
-We'll cover the details in a bit, but here are some examples.
+Adding and SubtractingYou can add fractions and subtract fractions just like any other number.
+Some addition and subtraction problems are easier than others are.
+When you have a lowest common denominator, things go much easier.
+The simple description is that it's all about adding or subtracting the top values (numerators) when the bottom value (denominator) is the same for both fractions.
+We'll cover the details in a bit, but here are some examples:

 1/4 + 3/4 = 4/4